Diana Bellamy: Life and career

-Although she suffered from cancer, blindness, and diabetes she never let her illnesses stop her from pursuing a career in acting and she later went on to appear in over 80 film and TV roles throughout the 1980s up until her death, some of which included Murder, She Wrote; Tall Tales and Legends; Matlock; Alien Nation; Married...with Children; Life Goes On; Family Ties; Murphy Brown; Baywatch; Grace Under Fire; Wings; Seinfeld; Living Single; The Secret World of Alex Mack; and Life with Roger.
+Although she suffered from cancer, blindness, and diabetes she never let her illnesses stop her from pursuing a career in acting and she later went on to appear in over 80 film and TV roles throughout the 1980s up until her death, some of which included Murder, She Wrote; Tall Tales and Legends; Matlock; Alien Nation; Married... with Children; Life Goes On; Family Ties; Murphy Brown; Baywatch; Grace Under Fire; Wings; Seinfeld; Living Single; The Secret World of Alex Mack; and Life with Roger.
 Her film appearances included Malice, Air Force One, Outbreak, Ghosts of Mississippi, and Outrageous Fortune.
 Her first regular television role was as Nurse Poole in 13 East, which started in 1989.
 Her final role was a guest spot on Diagnosis Murder in the episode Being of Sound Mind which aired on March 2, 2001.
-Bellamy was a registered Democrat and a lifelong parishioner of the Methodist church.

-She died from cancer at her home in Valley Village, California, three months later on June 17, 2001, at the age of 57.
+She died from cancer at her home in Valley Village, Los Angeles, three months later on June 17, 2001, at the age of 57.
 A memorial service was held for Bellamy on July 7, 2001, at the Court Theater in West Hollywood, California, and her cremains were scattered in the Pacific Ocean.
 Bellamy, in her own words, said of her health in a 1999 interview, "I had tried crying and being in a snit about blindness, but that was real boring.
 I've learned to live with it as best I can, and I feel very blessed that this has happened."